microsoft/update-client-server-sync/docfx/examples/custom_startup.md

 * the server configuration JSON is in server_configuration.json
 * the server address is http://my_update_server

-In your ASP.NEt startup class:
+#### Add update services to your startup

 ```
+// Startup's ConfigureServices
 public void ConfigureServices(IServiceCollection services)
 {
     var localMetadataSource = CompressedMetadataStore.Open(sourcePath);